merlinkv/ZX_2A-2B_FDD_Controller/README.md

   - If you wish to sell small quantities of this interface in a physical or online store, you must first contact me to request permission.
 The ban on selling it on eBay or auction sites remains in effect.

+# Note

+I take no responsibiltiy for any damage to any equipment that results from the use of this board.
+USE AT YOUR OWN RISK!